aws-deepracer/aws-deepracer-follow-the-leader-sample-project/getting-started.md

 You can use the individual nodes used in the Follow the Leader (FTL) sample project or the entire sample project to develop something entirely different as well.

-* You can pick up the object detection node oto run independently as a part of your custom project by changing the object that should to be detected.
+* You can pick up the object detection node to run independently as a part of your custom project by changing the object that should to be detected.
 For example, you can create a security bot which identifies suspicious activity and reports it by moving safely towards the cause, unlike security cameras which can have blind spots.
 * You can modify the `ftl_navigation_node` and pick it up to run independently as part of custom project, or satisfy a different use case, such as searching for an object and notifying when it's found.
 * You can leverage the Mapping sample project as a part of your custom project to imitate a line follower, harnessing capabilities from object detection and navigation while mapping the surroundings, thus automating the mapping process!